ariel-frischer/alias-gen/README.md

 ## TODO

+- [ ] Have python alias-gen module run cli commands easier, rather then having to run the .py script from ./src/alias_gen/aliaser.py.
+It should be simpler, something like: `python -m alias-gen mycommand`
 - [ ] Fix comands that start with ./script.sh cannot have alias of . or / or
       ~ or \_.
 - [ ] Put more debug statements in stategic places